eslint/eslint/docs/rules/no-div-regex.md

 function bar() { return /=foo/; } /*error A regular expression literal can be confused with '/='.*/
 ```

-The following patterns adhere to this rule:
+The following patterns are not considered warnings:

 ```js
 /*eslint no-div-regex: 2*/